rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/ack/_index.md

 1. {{< step_create-cluster_member-roles >}}

 1. Configure **Account Access** for the ACK cluster.
-Choose the geographical region in which to build your cluster, and input the access key you create in the prerequisites.
+Choose the geographical region in which to build your cluster, and input the access key that was created as part of the prerequisite steps.

 1. Click **Next: Configure Cluster**, then choose cluster type, the version of Kubernetes and the availability zone.